cliff42/anchor-kit/README.md

 <img width="573" height="448" alt="Screenshot 2025-12-15 at 2 41 00 AM" src="https://github.com/user-attachments/assets/c239dda8-bb34-476f-b426-8e4b65a333f2" />

 Above shows an example of `text` rendering with various `TextStyle`s applied to them. `TextStyle` is a distinct styling parameter from `Style` that is exclusively used for formatting how text will be output, with various font options and a colour setting.

+For the scope of this project, we chose to use the [glyphon](https://github.com/grovesNL/glyphon) library to handle text rendering rather than creating our own glyph system.
+This was primarily done to save time and avoid repeating work that has already been done, since creating a custom glyph/ text rendering engine from scratch is quite complicated. [glyphon](https://github.com/grovesNL/glyphon) has a variety of features that are well-suited to anchor-kit, and it natively integrates with wgpu, which fits nicely into our `anchor-kit-wgpu` integration.

 ```
 pub struct TextStyle {